-In other words, if you're paddling for a right-hand wave, and a fellow surfer is on your left shoulder, you must give priority to him or her.
+In other words, if you're paddling for a right-hand wave, and a fellow surfer is on your left shoulder, you must give priority to them.

 2. Don't Drop In

-Dropping in may result in severe injuries and damaged surfboards, so don't do to others what you wouldn't want done to yourself.
+Dropping in may result in severe injuries and damaged surfboards, so don't do to others what you wouldn't want to be done to yourself.

 Relax, take a deep breath, and wait for your turn.
 There will always be another way.